fangsonghub/qccblog/content/post/qprp.md

 insignificant back then (early 2014).
 None of us had imagined that it was till last summer (2016) that we resumed on this hanging problem, with a fresh mind joining force - [Shih-Han Hung][SHH], Andrew's Ph.D student at UMD.
-A few months later, the three of us were proven stupid by Shih-Han that the mixing approach would very likely fail on Balanced Feistel based on a counting argument.
+We realized a few months later that the mixing approach would very likely fail on Balanced Feistel based on a counting argument.
 Let me come back to this later, and let good news come first.

 ## Our observation: quantum PRPs exist based on Rapid Mixing